 This includes being conscientious to not reach any point or boundary, throughout the entire yogasana practice, of feeling discomfort or pain.
 And calmly pausing or stopping progression into a pose, and even backing off if/as needed, to prevent any feeling of discomfort or pain throughout the entire yogasana practice.

-A very wise yoga sage once told me "if there is pain, then it’s not yoga."
+A very wise yoga sage once told me 'If there is pain, then it’s not yoga.'
 So if you ever feel the need to pause or stop your yogasana practice for any reason, it is perfectly fine to back-off, to pause or stop, to go into Child's Pose, or whatever you feel is appropriate for you, and respectful of others in the yogasana session.

 2) Maintaining Ujjayi rhythmic breathing synchronized with the movement of the body: